 The East Turkestan Islamic Movement (ETIM) is a Muslim separatist group founded by militant Uighurs, members of the Turkic-speaking ethnic majority in northwest China's Xinjiang Province.
 The U.S. Treasury Department listed the ETIM as a terrorist organization in 2002 during a period of increased U.S.-Chinese cooperation on antiterrorism in the wake of the September 11, 2001, attacks.
 Most recently, the Chinese government blamed the group for an apparent suicide car crash in Tiananmen Square on October 27, 2013, that killed five people, three of them Uighurs riding in the vehicle.
 The event marked the first time the state blamed an attack on terrorists, with China's security chief calling ETIM China's "most direct and realistic security threat," although Uighur activists denied the charges.
 Chinese authorities, long suspicious of the ETIM, also labeled the group a security hazard during the 2008 Summer Olympics in Beijing.

 What is the East Turkestan Islamic Movement?

-"Beijing's inability or unwillingness to address adequately the well-founded political and economic grievances of the Uighurs does not minimize the actual terror threat that China might face from Uighur separatists, such as the East Turkestan Islamic Movement." - Elizabeth Economy
+"Beijing's inability or unwillingness to address adequately the well-founded political and economic grievances of the Uighurs does not minimize the actual terror threat that China might face from Uighur separatists, such as the East Turkestan Islamic Movement." —Elizabeth Economy, Council on Foreign Relations

 Others are not convinced.
 Omer Kanat, senior editor of the Uighur service for U.S.-funded Radio Free Asia, says the TIP may not even be a Xinjiang-based Uighur group.
 He suggests a possible affiliation between the TIP and the Islamic Party of Turkestan, formerly known as the Islamic Movement of Uzbekistan (IMU).